 If there was ever a location that seems pulled straight from a Dr. Seuss book, Joshua Tree National Park in southern California is it.
 Located in the Mojave, on a high desert plateau near the small towns of Joshua Tree and Twentynine Palms, JTree — as it is affectionately known to climbers — is a desert oasis of rock climbing.
-With a storied history, viciously traditional ethics, a massive climbing culture and incredible landscapes, Joshua Tree rightfully earns its place as one of the premier climbing destinations in the US.
+With history as rich as the climbing in Devil’s Tower, viciously traditional ethics, a massive climbing culture and incredible landscapes, Joshua Tree rightfully earns its place as one of the premier climbing destinations in the US.

 As a certified rock climbing guide, I love to mix up my time in different locations around the country, and it’s during the late fall and early spring that I enjoy showing my guests new areas in Joshua Tree.
 This past March, I took the opportunity to take one of my guests, Kevin, on his first JTree trip and show him the magic that this place holds.
 Spoiler alert…it’s not just about the climbing!

 Any multi-day trip to Joshua Tree starts with nabbing a campsite.
 The popularity of the park has skyrocketed in recent years due to its incredibly Instagram-worthy aesthetic.
 It’s a good idea for climbers to arrive on weekdays, and stay away from holidays, to secure more easily available campsites.

 Once inside the park, head for Hidden Valley Campground, the quintessential climber camping spot.
 This is where the culture of JTree comes to life!
 Surrounded by formations — many of which you can climb within just a few steps from your tent — the campground also plays host to many evening activities, such as the Chasm of Doom, the King’s Chair and the Space Station.